oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 13 Concentrated Single Asset Positions.md

   - The capital market itself may restrict some market operations by virtue of its structure
     - For example, if an asset has little or non-existent price history, dealers and brokers are unable to satisfactorily hedge their risk, making it difficult to perform some trades

+- Margin-lending rules limit the percentage of an asset's value that can be borrowed against
+  - It is however possible to workaround this limit using derivatives, in a way that reduces the overall risk of the position and increases the amount that can be borrowed
+  - However, in a rules-based system, the fact that a position with reduced risk can be created has no bearing on the margin-lending rules, meaning the amount that can be borrowed against remains the same

 ## 13.E; Discuss psychological considerations that may make an investor reluctant to reduce their exposure to a concentrated position

 - Investors may display both *cognitive* and *emotional* biases which influence their behaviour